-Plus, where else can you drink a classic Singapore Sling then at Raffles!?
+Plus, where else can you drink a classic Singapore Sling than at Raffles!?

 Interesting facts about Raffles Hotel Long Bar

-Singapore is famous for it’s littering laws, as it is passionate on being exceptionally clean.
+Singapore is famous for its littering laws, as it is passionate about being exceptionally clean.

 For example, if you spit your chewing gum out onto the floor, you will be paying a hefty $1000 fine on the spot.